 - Utopia Island

-A probability of disease A on the island of Utopia is 40%.
-A probability of occurrence among the men of this island, which make up 60% of all the population (the rest are women), is 50%.
-What is the probability of occurrence of A disease among women on Ut
+The probability of disease A on the island of Utopia is 40%.
+The probability of occurrence among the men of this island, which make up 60% of all the population (the rest are women), is 50%.
+What is the probability of occurrence of A disease among women o

 - Internet anywhere